 The Sum and Mean of Residuals

 The sum of the residuals always equals zero (assuming that your line is actually the line of “best fit.”
-If you want to know why (involves a little algebra), see here and here.
+If you want to know why (involves a little algebra), see this discussion thread on StackExchange.
 The mean of residuals is also equal to zero, as the mean = the sum of the residuals / the number of items.
 The sum is zero, so 0/n will always equal zero.

 Next: Standardized Residuals.